-What to pack for a trip to Canada in March?
+What should you pack for a trip to Canada in March?

 When packing for a trip to Canada in March, be sure to pack layers.
 You’ll want to have a mix of long-sleeved shirts, sweaters, and jackets to help you stay warm.

-If you’re planning on doing any outdoor activities, pack appropriate clothing and gear, such as a winter coat, hat, and gloves.
+If you plan on outdoor activities, pack appropriate clothing and gear, such as a winter coat, hat, and gloves.

 The weather is quite unpredictable, so you will want to carry warmer clothes at all times (parka, some thick sweaters/jackets, etc.).

-You can pack a light dress, but you will have to layer it on, as the weather is not very warm yet.
+You can pack a light dress but must layer it on, as the weather is not very warm yet.

 Pack the following items for visiting Canada in March,

-- Long sleeve tops and T-shirts: Pack long sleeve tops and blouses so that you remain comfortable all day long.
+- Long sleeve tops and T-shirts: Pack long sleeve tops and blouses to remain comfortable all day.
 Add moisture-wicking shirts for your hikes!

 - Bottoms: Carry leggings, jeans, and stylish pants